-A partition has been removed between the kitchen and dining area.
-This has been completed within the last five years.
-We are unaware of what date the patio doors were installed.
-It is assumed all necessary Local Authority and other consents have been obtained for alterations and the appropriate documentation, including Building Warrants and Completion Certificates issued.
-If any works did not require consent then it is assumed they meet the standards required by the Building Regulations or are exempt.
+The property has been altered and extended.
+The alterations would appear to have been carried out some time ago.
+It is assumed that all necessary Local Authority and other consents have been obtained for alterations and that the appropriate documentation, including Building Warrants and Completion Certificates issued.
+If any works did not require consent then it has been assumed they meet the standards required by the Building Regulations or are exempt.